niloy2974/Analysing-San-Francisco-Bike-Share-Trends-with-Tableau-Visualisation/README.md

 # Analysing-San-Francisco-Bike-Share-Trends-with-Tableau-Visualisation
 This Tableau project explores San Francisco’s bike share system through interactive dashboards that analyse station-level usage, weather patterns, and customer behaviour.
 The story provides valuable insights for urban planners, bike share operators, and policymakers to optimise services, improve infrastructure, and enhance user experiences.
-## Dataset Description
+## Dataset and Tableau Visualisation
 This dataset contains trip records, station details, weather conditions, and user information from the San Francisco Bay Area Bike Share program.
-It includes attributes such as ride duration, station-to-station routes, customer type, and daily weather metrics.
-[Kaggle Dataset Link]
+It includes attributes such as ride duration, station-to-station routes, customer type, and daily weather metrics [Kaggle Dataset Link].
-## Tableau Visualisation
 The interactive Tableau story explores bike share usage across time, weather, and user behaviour.
 It can be accessed here: [Tableau Visualisation Link]
 # Dashboards and Visualisations
 ## Weather and User Trends: Station Patterns
 ![Weather and User Trends: Station Patterns]()